Protection Warrior Rotation and Priorities

 as much as possible whenever you are actively tanking.
 It is your primary defensive skill.

-is active before casting
+active before casting

-, it provides a substantial defensive gain.
+, this provides a substantial offensive and defensive gain.

 If you have excess Rage and aren't in danger, and you aren't using the